 The city map helps you get around but it is a confusing mess of icons designed to steer you towards the next menu that you can’t access without an IAP.
 If you manage to dodge those menus then you’re bombarded with a host of other menus for upgrading your characters which also require IAPs.

-I hope you enjoyed this article, please rate and share.
-If you have problems running Futurama: Worlds of Tomorrow on your desktop or any other issues, leave a comment below.
+I hope you enjoyed this guide, please rate and share.
+If you have problems running Futurama: Worlds of Tomorrow on your PC or any other issues, leave a comment below.